OpenMS/pyopenms-docs/docs/source/peptides_proteins.rst

-Note there is a subtle difference between ``AASequence.fromString(".DFPIAM[+16]GER.")`` and ``AASequence.fromString(".DFPIAM[+15.9949]GER.")`` - while the former will try to find the first modification matching to a mass difference of 16 +/- 0.5, the latter will try to find the closest matching modification to the exact mass.
+Note there is a subtle difference between ``AASequence.fromString(".DFPIAM[+16]GER.")`` and ``AASequence.fromString(".DFPIAM[+15.9949]GER.")`` - while the former will try to find the first modification matching to a mass difference of :math:`16 \pm 0.5`, the latter will try to find the closest matching modification to the exact mass.
 The exact mass approach usually gives the intended results while the first approach may or may not.
 In all instances, it is better to use an exact description of the desired modification, such as UniMod, instead of mass differences.